aruruka/aruruka-blog/content/post/learning-kafka-theory-5-consumers-and-consumer-groups/index.md

 The consumer will not see Offset Three before seeing Offset Two.
 It's really important to understand that.
 Now, consumers can also read from multiple partitions.
 In this example, we have another consumer, and it's reading the data in order for Partition One, but it's also reading the data in order for Partition Two.
-But, as you can see, there is no guarantee across the order between Partition One adn Partition Two.
+But, as you can see, there is no guarantee across the order between Partition One and Partition Two.
 It reads them in parallel.
 So the actual mechanism, some students ask me this, is that it will read a little bit from Partition One, then it will read a little bit from Partition Two, and then a little bit from Partition One, et cetera, et cetera.
 There is no specific order, and you can see Offset Five appear on Partition Two before Partition One or the opposite.